Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 The entrance to Hong Kong Disneyland with a floral Mickey Mouse design in the foreground and the iconic Disneyland railway station in the background.

-If you’re wondering where to stay in Hong Kong near Disneyland, then Lantau Island is the ultimate place for it.
+If you’re wondering where to stay in Hong Kong near Disneyland, Lantau Island is the ultimate place to stay.
 As you’ve probably gathered from the name, this is a separate island, 33 km (20 miles) from Kowloon and Tsim Sha Tsui, and it’s a great spot for a fun, relaxing vacation

 Of course, the main landmark on this island is the Hong Kong Disneyland, situated in the Mong Tung Hang area of the island.
 This is a particularly popular destination among families with kids, and it gets quite crowded, so you need to make a reservation before your visit to secure your spot.

 You’ll probably spend the entire day in Disneyland, but you’ll want something else to do for the rest of your stay on Lantau Island.
-My personal recommendation would be to ride the Ngong Ping 360 cable car, which connects Tung Chung with Ngong Ping and provides the most stunning views of the island.
+My personal recommendation is to ride the Ngong Ping 360 cable car, which connects Tung Chung and Ngong Ping and offers the most stunning views of the island.

 If you’re a beach bum, you’ll be happy to learn that Lantau is home to some amazing beaches, so if you have the time, I suggest you stop by any (or all) of these beaches: Pui O Beach (map), Silver Mine Bay Beach (map), and Tai Pak Beach (map).